amosayomide05/elevenlabs-api/README.md

 # Eleven Labs API

-A library to convert text to speech using the Eleven Labs API.
+A library to convert text to speech using the Eleven Labs API (This is an unofficial JS API)

 ## Installation